Cultural influence of Star Trek: Star Trek fandom in fiction

-"The Replacement", a Season 5 episode of Buffy the Vampire Slayer, features two versions of the character Xander, a huge Star Trek fan, which is a simultaneous tribute to the original series episode "The Enemy Within", in which there are two Captain Kirks.
+"The Replacement", a season 5 episode of Buffy the Vampire Slayer, features two versions of the character Xander Harris.
+During development, the episode's writer was aware of the original series episode "The Enemy Within", in which there are two Captain Kirks.

+The Trek fandom of Noel Shempsky, a recurring character on the sitcom Frasier, plays a role in several episodes, including "Star Mitzvah", in which he deceives Frasier Crane into believing a speech is written in Hebrew when it is really in the Klingon language.

 In crossover casting, two other television series have cast actors from Star Trek in series in which other characters are Star Trek fans who frequently refer to Trek moments or cite Trek storylines.
 The character Hiro Nakamura on NBC's Heroes likes to describe his ability to teleport as "like Star Trek", and has often performed Mr. Spock's Vulcan salute.
 His father is played by George Takei, who played Hikaru Sulu on the original series.
 Additionally, Nichelle Nichols, who played Nyota Uhura on the original series also appears on the series.